 4) Notes from Alaska: During our trip to Alaska, my wife and I determined to never stay at a hotel.
 So, we rented a SUV, grabbed tents and sleeping bags, and road tripped through the Last Frontier, covering as many miles as we could.
 Along the way, we met locals, discovered hidden fishing coves, were chased by mosquitoes in Denali National Park and walked inside glaciers.
 The book of our journey, Mosquito Rain, was published in June, 2016 and I’m taking bookings for that tour now.

-5) Living the traveling life: This presentation covers a wide variety of world travels.
+5) Living the traveling life: Join travel writer and journalist Dan Szczesny for a far-reaching talk and slide presentation on living life on the road.
 We’ll hop-scotch from Hong Kong to the Grand Canyon.
 From Nepal to Northern England.
 From our own backyard, Quebec City to the White Mountains.
 This presentation covers some of the most common travel issues – how to eat, how to not get sick, how to prepare for culture shock and more.
-Often, this presentation will also become about general travel writing as well.
+Dan’s talk will also look at how he works on the road, the best ways to involve your family and behind the scenes of how his travel memoirs take shape.
+Join us with your own travel stories!

 6) World travel with baby adventurers: When our daughter was nine months old we went on a pilgrimage to Northern India so she could meet her Great Grandmother.
 Along the way, we traveled by North Indian Rail, made stops on Istanbul and had to face the challenges of food, comfort and safety with a baby in remote locations.
 This presentation covers all aspect of preparing for and then handling a long term trip with little ones and how such a journey can strengthen your family.
 This presentation can easily be combined with #1.